List of equipment of the Lebanese Armed Forces

 Lebanese Armed Forces equipment still contains significant amounts of old weaponry, but it has embarked on some major improvements recently.
-The M113, which is commonly found with every regiment and brigade, is considered to be the major element of the ground forces.
-A collection of Western and Soviet made arms and equipment exists ranging from rifles to tanks.
-However, the Lebanese army is still trying to rearm and modernize itself through new aids and purchases from different countries such as the United States, Belgium, Russia, and The Netherlands.
+A collection of Western and Soviet made arms and equipment exists ranging from rifles to tanks such as the T-54/55.
+However, the Lebanese army is still trying to rearm and modernize itself through purchases and/or military aid from different countries such as the United States, Belgium, Russia, and The Netherlands.

 Rearming and modernization

 The LAF has been attempting to modernize and equip itself since 2005.
 Due to the budget limits, and instead of spawning an indigenous arms industry the LAF is relying on donations and friendly priced equipment.

 The United States has been supplying the Lebanese Armed Forces with light to medium arms since 2005, in the form of a package of more than US$1.2 billion-worth of equipment that is still being executed.
 Among these supplies are HMMWV, M-35/A3, Mk 19 grenade launcher, M141 Bunker Defeat Munition, TOW 2, HELLFIRE 2, AT4, and Barrett M107 .50 Cal. sniper.
 The US has promised to supply Lebanon with M2A2 ODS and M109A5.
 In addition, the US supplied Lebanon with 12 RQ-11 Raven small hand-launched UAVs, 12 M-109A3 and 183 additional M198 Howitzers from 2008 to 2016 making the total to 219, and promised to deliver all water patrol boats and more utility, and attack helicopters.